crcsmnky/next19-debugging-istio/traffic/README.md

 Then you can also check the `istio-proxy` routes in the `weather-frontend` Pod:
 - `istioctl proxy-config route $FRONTEND --name 5000 -o json`

-And now you see that the `istio-proxy` has route entries for bot `weather-backend` subsets.
+And now you see that the `istio-proxy` has route entries for both `weather-backend` subsets.

 ## Deploy and Debug Hipstershop